WitchPHD/decktuner_list_generator/README.md

 # How this tool functions:

 1. Gets a list of all channels to scan.
-2. Scans tuning-board for 100 messages.
+2. Scans tuning-board for 100 messages. (note: 100 seems to be the limit of the discord API)

 	1a.
 Creates a workshop object with relevant information from each message.